Skip to main content

 Setting and Using Conversation Tags

-• The SDK supports the conversation tag feature starting from version 5.1.1, and the related interfaces are only available in RCCoreClient.
+• The SDK supports conversation tags starting from version 5.1.1, with related interfaces provided exclusively in the RCCoreClient class.

-• This feature is not applicable to chatrooms and ultra groups.
+• This feature is not applicable to chatrooms or ultra groups.

-Each user can create up to 20 tags, and each tag can contain up to 1000 conversations.
-If a tag already contains 1000 conversations, adding more conversations to it will still succeed, but the earliest tagged conversation will be removed from the tag.
+Each user can create up to 20 tags, with each tag containing a maximum of 1,000 conversations.
+If a tag already contains 1,000 conversations, adding more conversations to it will still succeed but will result in the earliest tagged conversation being removed from the tag.

-Conversation tags are often used to meet the need for grouping conversations in an app.
-After creating tag information (RCTagInfo), app users can set one or more tags for a conversation.
+Conversation tags typically fulfill the need for app users to group conversations.
+After creating tag information ([RCTagInfo]), app users can assign one or more tags to conversations.

-Once tags are set, the tag data of conversations can be used to implement features such as grouped retrieval, display, and deletion of conversations.
-Additionally, you can retrieve the total unread message count for all conversations under a specific tag or pin a conversation within a specific tag.
+Once tags are set, you can leverage conversation tag data to implement features like grouped retrieval, display, and deletion of conversations.
+You can also obtain the unread message count for all conversations under a specific tag or pin a conversation within a particular tag.

-• Scenario 1: Tagging each conversation in the conversation list, similar to the external group, department group, and personal group tags in the WeCom conversation list.
+• Use Case 1: Tagging each conversation in the conversation list, similar to external groups, department groups, and personal group tags in WeCom's conversation list.

-• Scenario 2: Grouping the address book by tags, similar to the family, friends, and colleagues groups in the QQ friends list.
+• Use Case 2: Grouping contacts by tags, similar to family, friends, and colleagues groupings in QQ's contact list.

-• Scenario 3: A combination of the first two scenarios, grouping the conversation list by tags, similar to the conversation list grouping in Telegram.
+• Use Case 3: A combination of the first two use cases, grouping conversation lists by tags, similar to Telegram's conversation list grouping.

-After creating tag information (RCTagInfo), app users can tag conversations.
-The SDK considers the act of tagging a conversation as adding the conversation to a tag.
+After creating tag information ([RCTagInfo]), app users can use tags to mark conversations.
+The SDK treats the act of tagging a conversation as adding the conversation to a tag.

-• Tagging a conversation, i.e., adding one or more conversations to a specified tag
+• Tagging conversations (adding one or more conversations to a specified tag)

 • Removing one or more conversations from a tag